 Many women realise that they're pregnant around week 5.
-You might notice that your period's late, you may feel a bit under the weather and think "Hmmm, am I pregnant?"
-Your suspicions could be confirmed by a home pregnancy test (these are up to 99% accurate).
-If you're wondering when to take a pregnancy test, then now's a good time, as they're sensitive to changes in your urine from week 3 or 4 onwards.
+You might notice that your period is late, and you may feel a bit under the weather.
+If you're wondering when to take a pregnancy test, now is a good time as they are sensitive to changes in your urine from week 3 or 4 onwards.

-Finding out you're pregnant can be really exciting, but it's very normal to have worries too.
+Finding out that you are pregnant can be exciting, but it's normal to have worries too.
 More than 1 in 10 mums feel anxious during pregnancy.
-It's easy to get things out of proportion, as you could feel physically and emotionally exhausted, because of all the pregnancy hormones zipping around your body.
-Don't bottle things up – talk to your midwife or doctor.
-If you're feeling stressed, try relaxing breathing exercises.
-Look after yourself this week, because you and your baby deserve it!
+Try not to keep your worries to yourself – talk to your midwife or doctor.
+You could also try doing some relaxing breathing exercises.

-Are you getting cravings?
-Some women do, some don't.
+Are you getting food cravings?
+Some people do, some don't.
 Pregnancy cravings are caused by hormonal changes affecting your senses of taste and smell.
-Some mums go off coffee and curries.
-Others crave cake or fruit.
-Try eating a balanced healthy diet.
-If you get any weird pregnancy cravings, like wanting to eat dirt, talk to your midwife or doctor, as you may have a dangerous condition called pica caused by a lack of iron.
+Try to eat a balanced healthy diet.
+If you have any unusual cravings, like wanting to eat dirt, talk to your midwife or doctor, as you may have a condition called pica which is caused by a lack of iron.

 Early pregnancy symptoms (at 5 weeks)

-If you've taken a test and know that you're pregnant, then congratulations!
 It's still early days, and many women won't know they're pregnant at 5 weeks.
-We don't all have menstrual cycles that work like clockwork, so many women won't realise their period is late.
-They might see spotting, and think that's their period, it can also be a sign of an embryo burying into the womb (implantation bleeding).
+Not everyone has regular menstrual cycles, so you may not realise that your period is late.
+You might notice some light bleeding, and think it's your period, but it can also be a sign of implantation bleeding (when an embryo attaches to the lining of the womb).